kensho-technologies/graphql-compiler/README.md

 - May not exist at the same vertex field as `@recurse`, `@optional`, or `@output_source`.
 - Any scope that is either marked with `@fold` or is nested within a `@fold` marked scope, may expand at most one vertex field.
-- In a scope marked `@fold` and any scope nested within, at most one vertex field may be expanded.
 - There must be at least one `@output` field within a `@fold` scope.
 - All `@output` fields within a `@fold` traversal must be present at the innermost scope.
   It is invalid to expand vertex fields within a `@fold` after encountering an `@output` directive.